The Royal Clarence Hotel

 The Hotel was purchased by Ann-Marie and Paul Chatwin in March 2013 and has undergone extensive redecoration and modernisation since.

-A new fire alarm system was installed in our first week as we discovered the existing one didn't work.
-Plumbing has been upgraded, electrics rewired and four new ensuite guest rooms were added.
+A new fire alarm system was installed in the first week as we discovered the existing one didn't work; despite having guests occupying rooms.
+The plumbing has been upgraded, electrics rewired and four new ensuite guest rooms were added.

-We have also built a dedicated reception area on the ground floor and plans are in place to add 4 one-bedroom apartments in early 2018.
+We have also built a dedicated reception area on the ground floor and now have several brand new holiday apartments available.

-We are just finishing the redecoration of our communal corridors, new carpets are being installed and our biggest challenge is just coming to an end; as we complete the upgrade of our sea front veranda to capitalise on the stunning sea views and magical sunsets.
+The redecoration of our communal corridors is near completion, new carpets have been installed and the upgrade of our sea front veranda is set to capitalise on the stunning sea views and magical sunsets.

 This old coaching inn welcomed weary travellers when Burnham was little more than a small cluster of cottages and a Church set behind windy coastal dunes.